-The 3D printing construction market is in the process of massive growth.
+The 3D printing construction market is experiencing massive growth.
 In 2017, it was worth around $70 million per annum.
-According to SmarTech, the market could grow to $40 billion in 2027!
+The market was valued at $13.7 billion in 2020.
+Industry experts project that the market could be worth $51.77 billion in 2026!
 In many ways, it shouldn’t come as a surprise, given the benefits of using 3D printing in construction.

 Aside from the high durability of printed buildings, they are faster to construct and have far lower costs and wastage.
 3D printers also make it easier to create complicated design masterpieces.

-Mirreco is an Australian biotechnology company that is dedicated to finding environmentally-friendly ways to construct buildings.
+Mirreco is an Australian biotechnology company dedicated to finding environmentally friendly ways to construct buildings.
 It hopes to build 3D printed homes made from hemp filament ultimately.
 Already, Mirreco has developed carbon-neutral hemp panels that are being 3D printed into walls, roofs, and floors.

-It is worth remembering that hemp can hold and store carbon dioxide; a major advantage in the quest to reduce ‘greenhouse gases.’
-It is now possible to create hemp-based biocomposite materials which are stronger and more reliable than the synthetic materials currently used in the construction industry.
+It is worth remembering that hemp can hold and store carbon dioxide, a significant advantage in the quest to reduce ‘greenhouse gases.’
+It is now possible to create hemp-based biocomposite materials.
+These are stronger and more reliable than the synthetic materials currently used in the construction industry.

-Back in 2018, Mirreco unveiled its concept of a sustainable hemp home which was designed by Arcforms.
-According to Mirreco, the walls, roof, and floors are going to be made using hemp biomass, while the windows will allow light to pass through the glass and get converted into electricity.
-Ultimately, the company wants to manufacture, sell, own, and operate a large number of mobile machines to process the hemp onsite.
+Back in 2018, Mirreco unveiled its concept of a sustainable hemp home which Arcforms designed.
+According to Mirreco, the walls, roof, and floors were to be made using hemp biomass.
+The windows will allow light to pass through the glass and get converted into electricity.
+Ultimately, the company wants to manufacture, sell, own, and operate many mobile machines to process the hemp onsite.

 Naturally, the company plans to use a gigantic 3D printer.
 A prime example is the Autonomous Robotic Construction Systems (ARCS) printer designed by S-Squared 3D (SQ3D) Printers.
 According to the company, its XXL printer will be able to create structures of up to 92,000 square meters!

 SQ3D has a humanitarian goal in mind.
 It has stated that it plans to create properties for people in impoverished regions.
 It continued by saying that they could build a 500 square foot home for around $1,000.
-Most importantly, these structures would be solid enough to withstand tornadoes, hurricanes, and virtually any Act of God.
+Most importantly, these structures would be solid enough to withstand tornadoes, hurricanes, and virtually any natural disaster.